dhruvgupta3389/anveshan-sutra/ANVESHAN_SPECIFICATION.md

 ### For NGOs
 **Q: Is this free?**
-A: Yes, ANVESHAN is completely free for NGOs.
+A: Yes, Drivya.AI is completely free for NGOs.

 **Q: How does the matching work?**
 A: We match you with funders based on focus area overlap, geographic region, and mission alignment.
 The higher the score, the better the match.